In Japan, an onsen, or hot spring, is considered part of normal life.

 Onsen Etiquette 101

-Japanese Onsen baths have some of the most healing, refreshing, and relaxing waters in the world.
+Japanese Onsen baths have some of the world’s most healing, refreshing, and relaxing waters.

 These places are known for their peaceful meditation, leisure, and light socializing.